caltechlibrary/cait/INSTALL.md

 1. Download **cait-VERSION_NUMBER-release.zip** from [https://github.com/caltechlibrary/cait/releases/latest](https://github.com/caltechlibrary/cait/releases/latest)
 2. Find and unzip **cait-VERSION_NUMBER-release.zip**
-3. In the unziped directory and find the files in *dist/raspberrypi-arm7/*
+3. In the unziped directory and find the files in *dist/rasbian-arm7/*
-4. Copy the programs to a "bin" directory (e.g. cp ~/Downloads/cait-VERSION_NUMBER-release/dist/raspberrypi-arm7/cait ~/bin/)
+4. Copy the programs to a "bin" directory (e.g. cp ~/Downloads/cait-VERSION_NUMBER-release/dist/rasbian-arm7/cait ~/bin/)
-    + if you are using an original Raspberry Pi you should copy the ARM6 version instead
+    + if you are using an original Raspberry Pi you should copy the ARM6 version instead (i.e. dist/raspbian-arm6)
 5. From the shell prompt run `cait -h` to confirm you were successful